What is the CAP?

 - Accept/allow Browser cookies from AAPM.ORG

 What is the fee to an opening that is not participating in the MedPhys Match?

 The application fee is $20 for a single application, or $50 for multiple of 5 applications.

-application can be officially submitted to any opening that is not participating in
+the application can be officially submitted to any opening that is not participating in

 Why do I have to pay to apply?